Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/development-plan/schedule.md

 R: Fill out a task form

 R: Save the task form

-F: User can import tasks from Canvas

-R: Tasks/assignments from the user's courses will be imported as tasks.

 F: User can navigate to progress page [formerly pet profile page]